-For assistance in planning a successful campaign, the Employee Campaign Coordinator Training Guide also is an excellent place to learn how to run a great employee campaign.
+For assistance in planning a successful campaign, the Employee Campaign Coordinator Training Guide is an excellent place to start.
 Incorporate as many of these steps as you can for a successful campaign.
-A copy is included in your materials or click here for an online copy.
+A copy is included in your materials or click HERE for an online copy.

 A. We have plenty of materials, so if you need more, complete this form or contact your United Way staff person, and let us know what you need.
 We'll fill the order and deliver the additional supplies to you.

 A. The key dates are Day of Caring and Unite!
-We would like all campaigns to conclude by Unite!
+We would like all campaigns activities and reports turned in by Unite!
 For a full listing of campaign dates, check out the Campaign Calendar.

 A. Campaigns can be any length - from one day to one month.
 The time should be what works best for your company.
 A good baseline for many companies is a two-week campaign.
-We encourage a kickoff meeting to distribute pledge cards and feature speakers from United Way, as well as a partner agency, and distribution of pledge cards.
-Although special events are fun, we encourage them only as a support for the campaign or to use as an incentive to return the pledge cards.
+We encourage a kickoff meeting to distribute pledge cards and feature speakers from United Way and a partner agency.
 Contact your United Way staff person for more ideas in planning the right campaign strategy for your company.

 A. Agency speakers can personalize the United Way for your employees.
 They will give a brief overview of their agency and tell how the United Way helps them and the other agencies.
-The staff or LEs can schedule a speaker for you.
+The staff or CFs can schedule a speaker for you.
 Just contact them with the details of the meeting.
 We request a week's notice, if possible, to make sure we can get an agency speaker to your location.

 Remember, the best speaker is anyone in your organization who has worked with or been helped by one of the partner agencies, if they are willing to share their story.